intel-unesp-mcp/infieri2019-session2/README.md

 C++ Compiler the programmer must specify the compiler argument -openmp.
 Without this argument, the code will still compile, but all code will be executed with only one thread.
-In order to make certain functions and variables of the OpenMP library available, the directive ‘\#include &lt;omp.h&gt;’ must be used at the beginning of the code.
+In order to make certain functions and variables of the OpenMP library available, the directive `#include <omp.h>` must be used at the beginning of the code.

 **1.2 Overview of Cilk Plus**